-TEWKSBURY, MA (WHDH) - A friend of a Tewksbury woman killed in the Las Vegas massacre spoke publicly Thursday morning as family members prepare for a memorial service, describing her as the “happiest, most caring, sweet and self-sacrificing person you will ever know.”
+TEWKSBURY, MASS.
+(WHDH) - A friend of a Tewksbury woman killed in the Las Vegas massacre spoke publicly Thursday morning as family members prepare for a memorial service, describing her as the “happiest, most caring, sweet and self-sacrificing person you will ever know.”

 Rhonda LeRocque, 42, was among the 58 people killed in the mass shooting at a country music festival outside the Mandalay Bay Resort and Casino on Sunday, Oct.
 1.